 Rural Assistance Payments are currently available in;

-•Marlborough (Marlborough and Kaikoura District Councils)
+Marlborough (Marlborough and Kaikoura District Councils)

-•Canterbury (Hurunui, Waimakariri, Selwyn, Ashburton, Mackenzie, Timaru, and Waimate District Councils, Christchurch City Council)
+Canterbury (Hurunui, Waimakariri, Selwyn, Ashburton, Mackenzie, Timaru, and Waimate District Councils, Christchurch City Council)

-•Otago (Waitaki and Central Otago District Councils, Dunedin City Council).
+Otago (Waitaki and Central Otago District Councils, Dunedin City Council).

 The Government has approved a range of support measures for farmers in the region.
 Please visit the Drought 2015 page for further details on how Work and Income may be able to help.